-To integrate Complete Streets priorities into policy and investments, some communities and agencies in Northwest Michigan have passed Complete Streets resolutions to declare support and consideration of Complete Streets principles in future long-range (including bicycles) to stop for pedestrians in marked crosswalks.
+To integrate complete streets priorities into policy and investments, some communities and agencies in the six counties have passed Complete Streets resolutions to declare support and consideration of Complete Streets principles in future long-range planning documents and crosswalks.
 State law currently only requires drivers to yield to pedestrians, not necessarily stop for them when they are attempting to enter the street from the curb.

 It's also important for communities to recognize that Complete Streets require integrated design that occurs within the context of land use developments: the form and design of buildings can impact a community's walkability, vehicular access, and connectivity of the road network.
-For instance, development featuring a mix of commercial and residential uses provides greater opportunities for walking and biking, while development patterns that feature high density and/or a series of buildings with continuous street or sidewalk frontage are more conducive to pedestrian planning documents and projects.
+For instance, development featuring a mix of commercial and residential uses provides greater opportunities for walking and biking, while development patterns that feature high density and/or a series of buildings with continuous street or sidewalk frontage are more conducive to pedestrian activity than low-density development that is set back from projects.
 Creating complete streets means transportation agencies change their approach to community roads.
-By adopting a Complete Streets policy, communities direct their transportation planners & engineers to routinely design and operate the entire right of way to enable safe access for all users, regardless of age, ability, or mode of transportation.
+By adopting a Complete Streets policy, communities direct their transportation planners & engineers to routinely design & operate the entire right of way to enable safe access for all users, regardless of age, ability, or mode of transportation.
 This means that every transportation project will make the street network safer for drivers, transit users, pedestrians, & bicyclists - making a more desirable place to live.
-Recent Complete Streets policies and endorsements passed recently by communities regionwide represent the priority and consensus to create transportation facilities that accommodate all users.
+Recent Complete Streets policies and endorsements passed recently by communities region-wide represent the priority and consensus to create transportation facilities that accommodate all users.